kjolley/BIGSdb_documentation/dbase_setup.rst

 * views

   * Comma-separated list of views of the isolate table defined in the database.
-    This is used to set a view for a set.
+    This is used to set a view for a set, or to restrict loci or schemes to a subset of isolate data.

 * webroot